matthewww/cloud-lab-chronicles/Labs/lab-ideas-esp32cam.md

 ---

-### Stream Live Video: AWS Kinesis Video Streams / Azure Media Services
+### Live Streaming: AWS Kinesis Video Streams / Azure Media Services
    **Objective**: Stream live video from the ESP32-CAM to the cloud using AWS Kinesis Video Streams or Azure Media Services for real-time monitoring or video analytics.

    **Steps**: